Create a drop down menu - Database managed

 Search by metadata - Metadata pane FDA

-Database managed drop down menus is a topic that requires advanced knowledge.
-Library administrators should consult with Windows system administrators and or database administrators when they are setting up these fields.
+Database managed dropdown menus is a topic that requires advanced knowledge.
+Library administrators should consult with Windows system administrators or database administrators when they are setting up these fields.
 The integration of FileHold with external systems is not included in FileCare.
-FileHold professional services is available to assist with this sort of integration work when needed.
+FileHold professional services are available to assist with setting up database dropdown metadata fields.

 Image